telerik/ajax-docs/controls/dock/server-side-programming/events/savedocklayout.md

-The **SaveDockLayout** event occurs when it is appropriate for the application to save the state of all its **RadDock** controls to a storage medium such as the Session, a cookie, or a database.
-This event should be used to store the state of **RadDock** controls in any of the following situations:
+The **SaveDockLayout** event occurs when the application needs to save the state of all the RadDock controls to storage options like the Session, a cookie, or a database.
+Utilize this event in the following scenarios:

 * The **StoreLayoutInViewState** property of the **RadDockLayout** control is **False**.